designpatternsforkids/design-patterns-for-kids/README.md

 ## Simple Factory

+Simple Factory is the way of creating objects to encapsulate the instantiation logic of entity.
+Client doesn't know the actual instantiation logic of entity.

-Simple Factory is the way of creating objects without exposing the object creation logic to the client.
+> Simple Factory is the way of creating objects without exposing the object creation logic to the client.